stadiamaps/ferrostar/guide/src/dev-env-setup.md

 4. Open the Gradle workspace ('android/') in Android Studio.
    Gradle builds automatically ensure the core is built, so there are no funky scripts needed as on iOS.
+5. (Optional) If you want to use Maven local publishing to test...
+   - Bump the version number to a `SNAPSHOT` in `build.gradle`.
+   - run `./gradlew publishToMavenLocal -Pskip.signing`.
+   - Reference the updated version number in the project, and ensure that `mavenLocal` is one of the `repositories`.

 #### PR checklist